The Open Access Spectrum (OAS) Evaluation Tool quantitatively scores journals' degrees of openness. It uses the HowOpenIsIt?® guide as its basis.

 Journals from the freely available Scimago dataset were divided into open access and non-open access journals on the basis of a lookup of their ISSN in Directory of Open Access Journals (DOAJ).
 The top 600 journals from the non-OA set and the top 200 from the OA set based on ranking by Scimago Journal Rank were selected.
 Additionally, 200 journals were selected from across the Scielo, Redalyc, Bioline, AJOL, and DOAJ databases to ensure geographic and subject diversity.

 Each journal’s certified score will be time stamped to indicate precisely when the evaluation was performed.
-Should either the publisher or anyone else have reason to believe that the journal’s policies have changed since that time, they are encouraged to contact us .
+Should either the publisher or anyone else have reason to believe that the journal’s policies have changed since that time, they are encouraged to .

 The OAS reports are searchable on this web site.
 Additionally, the raw data are made openly available for reuse via an open API and downloadable file.
 This allows third parties to apply the data for their own distinct purposes.
 For example, a research funder could use the raw OAS evaluation data to easily develop a whitelist of journals meeting its public access grant conditions.